snicholson99/weather-widget/README.md

 1. Render the results arranged by day of week.
 2. Allow the user to search for a specific location.
 3. Show a larger graphic to display current weather.
+4. Host application on github-pages.
-4. Add more data available from https://openweathermap.org/.
+5. Add more data available from https://openweathermap.org/.